 To develop young leaders with the passion, character and skills to make a positive difference in the world.

-This tailored programme for 10-14 year olds, designed and developed by Katy Granville-Chapman, Director of the Wellington College Leadership Institute, will use the latest research to develop young leaders with passion, character and skills who can make a positive difference in the world.
+This tailored programme for ages 9 and upwards, designed and developed by Katy Granville-Chapman, Director of the Wellington College Leadership Institute, will use the latest research to develop young leaders with passion, character and skills who can make a positive difference in the world.
 The programme is inspired by Harvard Business School’s Leadership Initiative; The University of Pennsylvania’s Positive Psychology Centre; The University of Oxford’s Department of Education and The University of Melbourne’s Positive Education Centre.

 Katy, in her role as the Director of the Wellington College Leadership Institute has developed leadership programmes that have been quality assured by Oxford University and others that have been used as flagship programmes by the Government.
 Katy has also advised on character and leadership at 10 Downing Street, the Cabinet Office, England rugby and for a vast array of schools and charities from over 20 countries, including Singapore, South Africa and Australia.
 Katy is studying for a DPhil in Leadership Development and Wellbeing at Oxford University.